lnbits/appimage_phoenixd_install/README.md

 sudo caddy start
 ```

-Go to your url 🚀
+Go to your url, create the Super-User, add your key to the LNbits funding source.

+Profit 🚀

 ### Useful screen commands:
 Create a screen: `screen -S <screen name>`